Talent id with Tottenham

 Where are the British Asian elite footballers?

-As the UK's only organisation dedicated to promoting black and minority ethnic participation in sport and physical activity it's a question that Sporting Equals hoped to answer through a football partnership with the Tottenham Hotspur F.C Academy.
+As the UK's only organisation dedicated to promoting ethnically diverse community participation in sport and physical activity, it's a question that Sporting Equals hoped to answer through a football partnership with the Tottenham Hotspur F.C Academy.

 From the initial applicants, 62 eventually became the final squad of 16 who travelled to Spur Lodge to take part in an integrated assessment with their counterparts from the Tottenham Hostpur F.C Academy.